-During the coming year, Members and Officers have identified that the following areas should be addressed in the Overview and Scrutiny process during 2012/13
+During the coming year, Members and Officers have identified that the following areas should be addressed in the Overview and Scrutiny process during 2013/14

-• There should be a clear focus on scrutinising Council services that are currently or about to undergo transformation.
+- There should be a clear focus on scrutinising Council services that are currently or about to undergo transformation.
 In particular, It is felt that the Committee can make a very valuable contribution by helping to identify existing 'waste' in service delivery that offers no benefit to local residents.
-Given the very difficult economic climate, it is felt that this can be a very important area on which the Committee can concentrate.
+Given the very difficult economic climate, it is felt that this can be a very important area on which the Committee can concentrate. - A more targeted approach to performance scrutiny that focuses on the services which are of greatest importance to the Council's customers. - An increased focus on forward planning and a continued commitment to Member Development in Overview and Scrutiny.